The Nottinghamshire Golf Club, 25th July 2016

 The Nottinghamshire boasts two magnificent 18 hole courses, set in 340 acres of parkland.
 An ongoing programme of redevelopment and improvement to both means The Nottinghamshire continues to offer a challenge to golfers of all abilities.

-The Abraham Trophy Final will be played on the MASTERS course.
-The Masters Course was extended in 1997 from a 9-hole to an 18-hole course, with the new nine designed by Peter Alliss.
+The Abraham Trophy Final will be played on the Signature course.
+The Signature Course was extended in 1997 from a 9-hole to an 18-hole course, with the new nine designed by Peter Alliss.
 The front nine has recently undergone some major renovation and remodelling, and combines hedgerows and undulating fairways with large greens and water features.